Usage & Features

 Key Options

-: run initial migrations on new DBs vs apply diffs to existing.--all
+- initvs- update: run initial migrations on new DBs vs apply diffs to existing.

 Best Practices